Homeland Party Code of Conduct

 Illegal substances are strictly prohibited at our events and anybody found to have been in possession or under the influence of banned substances at our events will be asked to leave the event and may be expelled from the Party.

 Revealing any personal information about any member of the Party without their consent will not be tolerated.
 This also means that permission must be sought before taking photographs or videos of people at events, especially if these are to be made public.
-We are proud of who we are and have nothing to hide; even so, each person is comfortable with a different level of exposure.
+We are proud of who we are and have nothing to hide; but even so, each person is comfortable with a different level of exposure.

 At some events you may wish to take photos of the event or your surroundings.
 While this is acceptable, you should ensure that you do not include people who have not expressly consented to being photographed.